connorslade/sdr-workshop/slides/0-introduction.md

 <br />

-- While working on a driver for the Linux kernel, *Eric Fry* realized that the FM radio mode could be used to capture raw IQ samples
+- While working on a driver for the Linux kernel, *Eric Fry* realized that the FM radio mode could be used to capture raw samples

 </div>
 <div style="width: 70%">